Pretty-Good-Freedom-Tech/brainstorm.world/docs/neo4j-nostr-relay.md

 ### Phase 3: organization of nostr content as a knowledge graph

-- additional nodes: NostrEvent
-- additional relationships: AUTHORED, many others
+Add content gradually and incorporate it using new neo4j nodes, including NostrEvent, and new relationships, including AUTHORED.
+Content will be filtered using trust metrics and organized into a knowledge graph.

-_Challenge_: high volume of NostrEvent nodes, with [current stats](https://stats.nostr.band/) showing approximately half a million new notes per day, 600 million accumulated notes for all time.
+The challenge will be the high volume of data, with [current stats](https://stats.nostr.band/) showing approximately half a million new nostr notes per day, 600 million accumulated notes for all time.

 _Progress_: not yet attempted